 Surface aeration tools include fountains, floating surface aerators, and paddlewheel aerators.

 3. Submerged aeration is a method that promotes oxygen circulation underneath the water’s surface.

 This process oxygenates the water with onshore pumps and air compressors.

 Treatments with natural bacteria can help maintain the quality of water and the amount of dissolved oxygen in your lake.

 They help reduce the nutrients in the water that algae and weeds feed on.

-Moreover, natural bacteria aids in breaking down muck and sludge and fighting off bad odor in the water.
+Moreover, natural bacteria aid in breaking down muck and sludge and fighting off bad odors in the water.

 Integrate phytofiltration in your maintenance program